 What Are the Staple Foods of Scotland?

-What Are the Staple Foods of Scotland?.
 Scotland's self-sufficient rural communities spurned a culinary tradition all their own.
-The diet of Scotland's...
+The diet of Scotland's people in many respects ensured the health...